krumbunny/glazemixup.com/src/manual/using/globalwindow.md

 the current list of glazes to a text file.
 The plus button in the center creates a new mix.

-I have tested Mixup with several thousand mixes in the list.
+Mixup has been tested with several thousand mixes in the list.

 ![Global Toolbar](/images/GlobalToolbar.png)